Fox's Book of Martyrs

 fire burning slow put him to great torment; but he bore it with Christian

 magnanimity.
-What gave him the greatest pain was, the clamor of some wicked men
+What gave him the greatest pain was, the clamor of some wicked men set on by the friars, who frequently cried,

-our Lady; say, Salve Regina, etc." To whom he replied, "Depart from
+"Turn, thou heretic; call upon our Lady; say, Salve Regina, etc." To whom he replied, "Depart from me, and

-the smoke, and the rapidity of the flames, he resigned up
+the violence of the smoke, and the rapidity of the flames, he resigned up his soul into the hands of Him who gave it.

 This